Tophermose/SideProjects/Password Verifier/ReadMe.md

-This is my attempts at creating password verificiations via Ruby and Java.
+This is my attempts at creating password verificiation programs via Ruby and Java.